-E1 through E7: These exams cover the readings in Units 1 through 7.
-The exams are mostly about knowing answers to common questions, and involve memorizing facts and terminology.
+The chapter tests are mostly about knowing answers to common questions, and involve memorizing facts and terminology.

-For each E test you have three opportunities.
-The first is the bonus test, and the score you earn is granted a 10% bonus.
-The second is the regular test.
-The third is on the day of the final exam.
-You can take each test all three times.
+For each chapter test you have several opportunities.
+Each test has a day on which it is given in class, right after the opening prayer.
+On that first day, any score you earn is granted a 10% bonus.
+It probably has a midterm day when makeup tests are given.
+And it has the day when the final exam is scheduled.
+There may be other opportunities, but that is not guaranteed.
+You can take each test as many times as it is offered.
 We will keep your highest score.